PaulOgier/GAMScripts/README.md

-# 🎓 Master GAM with an In-Depth Course
+# 🎓 Master GAM7 & GAMADV-XTD3 with an In-Depth Course

 If you want to become an expert in Google Workspace administration, check out the comprehensive Udemy course: [Taming GAM7 & GAMADV-XTD3 - A Google Workspace Admin Guide](https://taming.tech/GAMCourse).